 - The Reapers in Mass Effect somehow work without fuel.
 In Mass Effect 3 Codex it is outright stated how strange and impossible this should be, as well as the fact that without need for resources and capable of replenishing their foot-soldiers from enemy ranks, the Reapers need absolutely no supply lines in war.

-- In The Incredible Machine, a perpetual motion machine can be easily constructed.
+- The Incredible Machine has absolutely no concept of thermodynamics, making it easy to make perpetual motion machines in dozens of different forms.
 A power generator produces electricity from rotation, while an electric engine produces rotation from electricity.
-Place a generator, plug an engine into it, connect the wheels of the generator and the engine, add an initial source of energy (e.g. bellows and a windmill) - voilą!
+Place a generator, plug an engine into it, connect the wheels of the generator and the engine, add an initial source of energy (e.g. bellows and a windmill) - voilà!
 Perpetual motion.

 - In Ilivais X, the titular mech is powered by one of these.
 How it works isn't explained, all we know is that it's so expensive that the Aztecs will throw as much military force as possible at recapturing it instead of just making another one, and that the limitless energy is the only reason the protagonist was capable of escaping in the first place.
 It's hinted that it may not be the energy they want, but rather something to do with the sheer fact that it shouldn't be possible, as with one rule of possibility broken, all the others can be as well.

-- In the frictionless vacuum of outer space it is possible to have an object that will move forever through inertia, as in planetary orbits (which do slow down, but by a negligible amount).
-Technically, due to conservation of Angular momentum, if you spinned a planet in empty space and no force or friction acts against it at all, it would spin forever.
-However, if you hook a generator on it, it will start to slow down.
+- According to classical laws of physics, in the frictionless vacuum of outer space, it is possible to have an object that will move forever through inertia, as in planetary orbits (which do slow down, but by a negligible amount).
+Technically, due to conservation of Angular momentum, if you spun a planet in empty space and no force or friction acts against it at all, it would spin forever.
+This is sometimes referred to a perpetual-motion machine of the 'third kind' (see below).
+However, this is just perpetual storage of an initial amount of energy.
+If you hook a generator onto your frictionlessly moving object to achieve the production of energy that's the whole idea of perpetual-motion machines, all it'll do is tap that initial amount of energy.
+The object will then slow down, and eventually stop.

 - Some people claim that Zero Point Energy can be used to generate power out of nothing.

 - People attempt to patent Perpetual Motion Machines.
-Most nation patent offices can and will reject any on face value, but a few get patented if they are labelled as something else.
+Most nations' patent offices can and will reject any at face value, but a few get patented if they are labelled as something else.
+Cracked has more on the subject.

 - There have been a few cases of seemingly successful perpetual motion machines, though careful examination has always shown either a lack of credible documentation, or an external power source.
 In fairness to the creators, some of these cases used energy sources not well understood at the time.
 One in particular, Orffyreus' Wheel, is still the subject of controversy as to its functioning; however, it is believed to be a deliberate fraud.